tingold/pgdog/docs/docs/configuration/pgdog.toml/general.md

 ### `shutdown_timeout`

 How long to wait for active clients to finish transactions when shutting down.
-This ensures that pgDog redeployments disrupt as few queries as possible.
+This ensures that PgDog redeployments disrupt as few queries as possible.

 Default: **`60_000`** (60s)